rrovetto/Ontology-Development-Guidelines/BackgroundConcepts/README.md

 <details>
   <summary>Click to expand for more details</summary>

 Consider this description of one task of the ontologist (it may be more appropriate for philosophical ontologists, but some overlaps with computational ontology): "Ontologists study how definitions, classifications and relationships can and possibly should be formulated using conceptual analysis, logic, or formal semantics in order to most effectively achieve these goal."
-(Source unknown) Although the name is less imporant than the activity, one may name the developer of ontologies (or similar systems) in different ways: modeler, conceptual (data) modeler, ontologist, semantic (data) modeler, schema develoepr, knolwedge modeler, knowledge representation practitioner, etc.
+(Source unknown).
+Although the name is less imporant than the activity, one may name the developer of ontologies (or similar systems) in different ways: modeler, conceptual (data) modeler, ontologist, semantic (data) modeler, schema develoepr, knolwedge modeler, knowledge representation practitioner, etc.
 </details>

 ### 2. The Developed System: Conceptual / Terminological / Semantic / Knowledge Organization Systems